HenriMichelon/zero_zero_docs/docs/003_blender_add_on.md

 **Exporting as a Scene**

-When exporting the scene tree as a JSON scene file you can choose if you want to *export* the resources as glTF or ZRes files with the *Resouces* option or if you want *link* an existing resource file (allowing you to create multiple scenes with only one set of resources).<br>
+When exporting the scene tree as a JSON scene file you can choose if you want to *export* the resources as glTF or ZRes files with the *Resources* option or if you want *link* an existing resource file.

+Linking a resource file allow you to create multiple scenes with only one set of resources to reduce VRAM usage and avoid resources reloading.

+To use another Blender file as a linked resource first export the file as a resource file (see below) then in the import the objets in the final scene with Blender's *Append* function and duplicate the objets with SHIFT-D or ALT-D to create the scene.

-The *Reconcile and duplicate meshes* option try to detect duplicated meshes in the Blender scene when they have been created from another scene exported as resource : import the objets or meshes in the scene with Blender's *Append* function then duplicate objets with SHIFT-D or ALT-D to create the scene.
-It simply removes the version number in the names of the meshes objects created by Blender and mark the resulting \ref z0::MeshInstance node to be duplicated when the scene is loaded.
+The *Reconcile and duplicate meshes* option try to associate the meshes in the Blender scene with the meshes in the resource file.
+It simply removes the version number in the names of the meshes objects created by Blender when duplicating and mark the resulting \ref z0::MeshInstance node to be duplicated when the scene is loaded.

-See below for other resource exporting options.

 **Export as a Resource file**

-The properties changes when you export the Blender scene as a resource file :
+The properties change when you export the Blender scene as a resource file :

 ![blender_add_on_resources.png](images/blender_add_on_resources.png)
 - *Export resources description* : create a JSON file describing the content (meshes only) of the scene.
 Mandatory if you want to use this resource file in a JSON scene file (see above for resource file linking).
-- *Convert to ZRes* : convert the exported GLB file to a ZRes file then delete the GLB
+- *Convert to ZRes* : convert the exported glTF file to a ZRes file then delete the glTF
 - *gltf2zres* : the directory of the gltf2zres executable
 - *Format* : compression format for color textures
 - *Threads* : number of threads for image conversion with gltf2zres (0 = auto)